 The organiser WILL remove ANY photo posted on the NotaClub’s photo gallery on Meetup the organiser may deem is inappropriate or detrimental to the privacy, synergy or goodwill of the NotaClub social group or any individual.
 If this occurs, no correspondence will be entered into.

 If for any reason your association with NotaClub ceases you realise that any photos with you in them will remain in the NotaClub photo galleries on Meetup and wherever else they’ve been posted.
-(Over time, they will disappear into obscurity anyway).
+(Over time, they will probably disappear into obscurity anyway).

-With the above in mind, give more consideration to the image content BEFORE either posing for a photo, taking a photo and posting photographs on the NotaClub website – and MORE importantly on the NotaClub ‘public’ website.
+With the above in mind, give more consideration to the image content BEFORE either posing for a photo, taking a photo and posting photographs on the NotaClub website – and MORE importantly on the NotaClub ‘public’ website on Meetup.

 Let common sense prevail.

 This next bit is tricky and is similar to the notes above about ‘cliques’ … consider …

 There is no individual in NotaClub who created the NotaClub social community by themselves – it was created by the interaction of everyone in NotaClub over a number of years so the NotaClub member list shouldn’t be used to attract a crowd for your special event.

 Therefore NO individual has any rights to use the member list for their own personal reasons to create off-calendar get-togethers for the purpose of exclusively inviting a particualrly large number of people from the NotaClub member list to the exclusion of others – particularly if, by doing so, it will be to the detriment of others in NotaClub who didn’t get an invitation.